saurabhio/nectar/README.md

 Workflow:

--SSH into your aws instance.
+- SSH into your aws instance.
--Create a new tmux session called work using the command tmux new -s work.
+- Create a new tmux session called work using the command tmux new -s work.
--Do everything as you would previously.
+- Do everything as you would previously.
--Detach from the session by pressing ctrl-b followed by d.
+- Detach from the session by pressing ctrl-b followed by d.

--Once you’ve detached yourself from the session, you can work on anything else, even go to sleep.
+- Once you’ve detached yourself from the session, you can work on anything else, even go to sleep.
--Subsequently, if you need to reattach to that particular tmux session to check your progress, run ```tmux a -t work```
+- Subsequently, if you need to reattach to that particular tmux session to check your progress, run ```tmux a -t work```

 ### Sitemap